willafriedman/willafriedman.github.io/README.md

 ## Working Papers

-“[When Information is Not Enough: Evidence from a Centralized School Choice System](/files/guiide.pdf),” with Kehinde Ajayi and Adrienne Lucas.
+“[When Information is Not Enough: Evidence from a Centralized School Choice System](https://www.nber.org/papers/w31269),” with Kehinde Ajayi and Adrienne Lucas, revise and resubmit \textit{Economic Journal}.

+"[Reducing bias among health care providers: Experimental evidence from Tanzania, Burkina Faso, and Pakistan]()" (with Zachary Wagner, Corrina Moucheraud, Manisha Shah, Alexandra Wollum, Willa Friedman, and William Dow), revise and resubmit \textit{Economic Journal}

-“[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," (with Guthrie Gray-Lobe and Michael Kremer)
+“[Making Contact: Worker Assignment and National Unity](https://www.worldbank.org/en/programs/sief-trust-fund/brief/kenya-building-state-capacity-and-national-unity-with-market-design-the-problem-of-volunteer-assignment-in-kenya)," with Guthrie Gray-Lobe and Michael Kremer

-“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani), revise and resubmit, *Economic Development and Cultural Change*.
+“The Educational and Fertility Effects of Sibling Deaths,” with Marc Rockmore and Dhanu Thamarapani, revise and resubmit, *Economic Development and Cultural Change*.

 “Institutional Births and Early Child Health: Evidence from Ghana's Free Delivery Policy,” with Anthony Keats.